Homer-Conferencing/Homer-Conferencing/README.md

 For a delayed insertion of contents or for repeated playback, it is necessary to be able to record A/V streams locally on a hard disc or similar.
 For this purpose, each single incoming audio and video stream (from a file, from the network, from a device) can be recorded locally to the disc and therefore made available for a delayed post processing.
 For example, it is possible to capture the video from a webcam in real-time and record it directly to disc or similar.
 Alternatively, one can use this function to record a per network received A/V stream directly.
 For video recording known file formats (avi, m4v, mov, mp4, 3gp,..) are supported.
 Additionally, for audio recording also known file formats (mp3, wav,..) are supported.

 ## Screencasting
-For demonstration of processes on the desktop it would be interesting to be able to either record or to stream via network a live video of the activities on the desktop.
+For the demonstration of processes on the desktop it would be interesting to be able to either record or to stream via network a live video of the activities on the desktop.
 For both applications, the needed functions are provided by the software.
 For example, Homer can be used for recording a screencast or for presenting software processes via a live broadcast of the desktop picture.
 Like other video sources, the desktop picture can also be used during a video conference and therefore being showed to all participants for discussing in real-time.
 However, a non wished observation or control of the local desktop by a remote station are not possible.

+## Minimum system requirements
+* An SSE3 capable CPU (4 cpu cores recommended for high quality streaming)
+* Windows users: Windows XP SP3 (Windows 7 recommended)
+* Linux users: Linux (kernel >= 3.1 recommended)
+* Mac users: OSX Snow Leopard (OSX Lion recommended)

 # The project